 This is particularly important to the company and is normally made to senior members of the operations and management team.
-The presentation typically takes place on the final afternoon or late morning of the project to an audience consisting of senior staff within the company.
-The University Supervisor also attends, as the presentation is an integral part of the student assessment.
-The presentation normally includes 30 minutes of presentation and 15-30 minutes of questions.
+The presentation typically takes place in the afternoon or late morning of the final project.
+The University Supervisor also attends, as the presentation is an integral part of the project marking.
+Presentations normally last for a maximum of 30 minutes (not more than 45min, if delivered in a more interactive way) followed by 15-30 minutes of questions.
+Question normally come from the company staff rather than the

+University Supervisor.
+The total time for the presentation should be agreed with the University Supervisor well in advance.

+The presentation is for the benefit of the company rather than for the supervisor.
+However, students should also see the presentation as an opportunity to collect further feedback on their recommendations.
+That feedback can still be taken onboard for the final report.

 All students are expected to contribute in some way to the presentation, but getting everyone to speak might not be an effective use of time.
-The total time for the presentation should be agreed with the University Supervisor, usually around 30min (not more than 45min if delivered in a more interactive way), and will be followed by questions.
-These will come from the company staff rather than the University Supervisor.
-Remember, the presentation is for the benefit of the company rather than for the supervisor.
-While the presentation is an opportunity for students to deliver their results to the company, students should also see the presentation as an opportunity to collect further feedback on their recommendations.
 High standards of organisation, structure, use of evidence, delivery and visual aids are expected.